• Resource Library

 Step 1: Install the mounting brackets

 Attach each bracket with three M8 screws, using a 5 mm Allen key, and two cable mounts.
-(The cable tie mounts let you internally route cabling and tubing.)
+Install the cable tie mounts to internally route cabling and tubing.

 Repeat for each conveyor segment.